 There you have it.
 Three ways to get rid of old content on your site:

-- Update the old post or page and publish it again.
+- Update the old post or page and re-publish it.

 - Redirect the old content to related content.

-- Get rid of it entirely if there is no value to the content anymore whatsoever.
+- Get rid of it entirely if there is no longer any value whatsoever to the content or URL.

 Good luck cleaning up your site.